 The Reason: Signing Secret Agreement

 The most expensive fine in NBA history belongs to the team which thought an under-the-table agreement with Joe Smith was a good idea.
 Turns out, obviously, it wasn’t.
 The Timberwolves were slapped hard with a massive fine for trying to secretly go under the league’s salary cap for the year with a deal with Smith in order to get other star players.
-It will take something drastic by an organization to top this from 2000.
+It will take something drastic by an organization to top this largest fine from 2000.